 Pecan Fudge Brownies

-This recipe was provided by Everyday Food reader Melissa McMacken of Au Gres, Michigan.
+This recipe comes from reader Melissa McMacken of Au Gres, Michigan.
 Her neighbors in the Midwest rave about this chocolate lover's dessert.

 - 1/2 cup (1 stick) unsalted butter, plus more for pan

 - 1 cup all-purpose flour, (spooned and leveled)

 - 2 ounces unsweetened chocolate, coarsely chopped

 - 1/4 cup granulated sugar

 Preheat oven to 350 degrees.
 Butter an 8-inch-square baking pan.
 Line bottom with parchment paper, leaving an overhang on two sides.
 Butter paper; set pan aside.
 In a medium bowl, whisk together flour, baking powder, and salt; set aside.